 Multiple or repeat transactions can be an effective tool for advancing SOEs assuming a strong understanding of opportunities and challenges is derived from previous transactions.
 "Short of an integrated approach, repeated transactions with the same client provide an opportunity for an incremental or cumulative approach to setting and advancing business and transition objectives.
 Not least, repeat transactions can reflect both recognition of and a pragmatic approach to the fact that complex reforms and institutional changes, often subject to regulatory and legal factors, can easily require more than the duration of a single project."

-Clearly, there must be understanding of the Bank's limited ability to initiate large-scale change overall, and specifically through repeat transactions in order to ensure common and reasonable objectives.
-Repeat transactions enable EBRD to establish a long-term relationship, elongate leverage as a lender or investor, and continue work on transition subsequent to the conclusion of a financial transaction.
+38 enable EBRD to establish a long-term relationship, elongate leverage as a lender or investor, and continue work on transition subsequent to the conclusion of a financial transaction.
 Even if no restructuring or regulatory reform occurs, continued investment can facilitate greater environmental and social performance, improved corporate governance, and TC and policy dialogue toward increased investment in renewables and energy efficiency.
-The SOE's repeated engagement in the negotiation, contracting, procurement, covenant and reporting processes in accordance with EBRD rules is an important part of EBRD's commercialisation Successive process. or transactions enable a continuity of engagement with stateowned enterprises which not only continues policy dialogue with the RO staff and banking teams but affords additional opportunity to reforms not accomplished in previous projects and facilitates interaction with OCE, ESD, procurement, OGC, etc. Furthermore, the Bank gains knowledge of the enterprise, sector and business environment and is prepared to exploit opportunities if political and economic conditions change.
+The SOE's repeated engagement in the negotiation, contracting, procurement, covenant and reporting processes in accordance with EBRD rules is an important part of EBRD's commercialisation process.
+Successive or repeat transactions enable a continuity of engagement with state-owned enterprises which not only continues policy dialogue with the RO staff and banking teams but affords additional opportunity to reforms not accomplished in previous projects and facilitates interaction with OCE, ESD, procurement, OGC, etc. Furthermore, the Bank gains knowledge of the enterprise, sector and business environment and is prepared to exploit opportunities if political and economic conditions change.